mixstam1821/EarthSense/README.md

 pip install -r requirements.txt
 ```

-## Running the Application

-1. Make the start script executable:
+4. Make the start script executable:
 ```bash
 chmod +x start.sh
 ```

-2. Start all servers using the start script:
+5. Start all servers using the start script:
 ```bash
 ./start.sh
 ```

-3. Open your browser and navigate to:
+6. Open your browser and navigate to:
 ```
 http://0.0.0.0:9797/
 ```

-OR
+-OR-

 Use Docker:

 1. Clone the repository: